electronicdrops/MoodLamp/README.md

 This is a basic example of how to use the library.

 You could change the color using

 ``` c++
 moodlamp.color(COLOR_CYAN);
 ```
+*The color will vary from 0  to 359.
+360; Red to Blue.
+360 is White. this follows the Color Wheel.*

 Change the brightness

 ``` c++
 moodlamp.brightness(50);
 ```

+*brightness vary from 0 - 100 in percentage.*

 Or use the fade function